 |Jeep Gladiator Overland||Start at: 44,975 $|

 The Jeep Gladiator is Jeep’s first pickup truck in almost 30 years since Jeep Comanche pickup truck production ended in 1992.
 For years the enthusiasts have been asking Jeep to make a pickup truck out of Wrangler, to a point where several aftermarket companies have been converting the Wranglers into pickup trucks since the Jeep wouldn’t do it.
 Finally, the Jeep has made a pickup truck named Jeep Gladiator which, in simple words, is a truck made out of Wrangler.
 As for the Americans already love it since the Jeep Gladiator sold out its first lot just in the first 24 hours.

 Enough with the overview; let’s talk about the Gladiator now.
-The Gladiator will indeed come with 4-doors and 4wd.
-Jeep has provided three different trim levels for the Gladiator.
-The cheapest one named Sport then comes to the Sport-S, followed by mid-priced Overland, and the most expensive badass is the Rubicon.
-The base model starts at $35,000, then goes to the Overland, which starts at $42,000, and finally, the Rubicon starts at $45,000.
-As for the launch, the Gladiator is set to display and start its delivery to customers in the summer, 2019.
+The Gladiator indeed comes with 4-doors and 4wd.
+Jeep has provided nine different version levels for the Gladiator.
+The cheapest one named Sport comes to the Sport-S, followed by mid-priced variants and the most expensive badass is the High Altitude.
+The base model starts at $37,565, then goes to the most expensive, the high altitude starts at $54,000.

 Engine, Performance & Transmission: